Clearing the Shopware Cache

 bin/console cache:clear

-Depending on the size of the cache, the process can take anywhere from a few seconds to several minutes.
+Depending on the size of the cache, this process can take anywhere from a few seconds to several minutes.

 Automation

-For productive stores, we recommend that the cache is cleaned automatically on a regular basis, ideally every 24 hours.
-The following automation options are available:
+For live stores, we recommend automatically clearing the cache on a regular basis, ideally every 24 hours.
+The following options are available for automation:

-The absolute path /var/www/vhosts/<your-domain.com>/.phpenv/shims/php ensures that the PHP version of the subscription set in the Plesk Control Panel is always used correctly and that the cronjob does not have to be adjusted in future if this is changed.
+The absolute path /var/www/vhosts/<your-domain.de>/.phpenv/shims/php ensures that the PHP version configured for the subscription in the Plesk Control Panel is always used correctly and that the cron job will not need to be adjusted later if this version is changed in the future.

 /usr/bin/php /var/www/path/to/shopware/bin/console cache:clear